VictorTaelin/HOC/ROADMAP.md

 ### Kind

 Mathematicians won't check proofs manually forever.
-There is a growing body of mathematicians attemtping to [digitalize mathematics](https://www.youtube.com/watch?v=Dp-mQ3HxgDE) right now.
-In a future, all major theorems and proofs will be available in a giantic ecosystem of proofs that you can import, modify and check automatically, just like package managers of programming like JavaScript's npm or Rust's cargo.
+There is a growing body of academics attempting to [digitalize mathematics](https://www.youtube.com/watch?v=Dp-mQ3HxgDE) right now.
+In a future, all major theorems and proofs will be available in a huge ecosystem of proofs that you can import, modify and check automatically, just like package managers of programming like JavaScript's npm or Rust's cargo work today.

-For that to happen, we need something: a proof checker.
-All stablished proof checkers (Coq, Lean, Agda, Idris) are extremely slow and have a sub-par UI/UX.
+For that to happen, though, we need something: a proof checker.
+All stablished proof checkers (Coq, Lean, Agda...) are extremely slow and have a sub-par UI/UX.
-Thanks to HVM, we can proudly claim Kind is, by far, the [fastest proof checker](https://github.com/kindelia/functional-benchmarks) in the world today.
+Thanks to HVM, we can proudly claim Kind is, by far, the [**fastest** proof checker](https://github.com/kindelia/functional-benchmarks) in the world today.
 It is not the **best** though: it is still missing important features, including a package manager, a totality checker, tactics, among others.
-We will make Kind-Lang the best proof-checker in the world.
-Once we do, we will be in a privileged position to dominate this market, that will be huge in the future.
+We will make Kind-Lang the best proof-checker.
+Once we do, will be in a privileged position to dominate this market, that will be huge in the future.

 ### Kindelia